larrycorsini/Typing-App/README.md

 **Solution:**
 1. Open a terminal in the project's root directory.
-2. Run the command `node server.js` (or `npm start` if you created the `package.json`).
-3. You should see the message `Gemini Type Racer WebSocket server started on port 8080...`.
+2. Follow the instructions in **Step 1: Running the Backend Server**.
-4. Keep this terminal open and refresh the application.
+3. Keep the backend terminal open and refresh the application.